michaelt211/Udacity-Data-Science-Project-2/README.md

 This is a 3 part project.
 The 1st part of this project extracts transforms and loads message data into a database.
 The 2nd part of the project classifies the message data into categories using a machine learning pipeline and the 3rd part of the project visualizes the message data using a flask app.

-run.py --> runs the flask web app process_data.py --> runs the ETL pipeline
+- run.py --> runs the flask web app
+- process_data.py --> runs the ETL pipeline
-train_classifier2.py --> runs the machine learning pipeline
+- train_classifier2.py --> runs the machine learning pipeline
+- DisasterResponse10.db --> database with clean processed data
+- classifier.pkl --> Model file

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.